one-data-model/language/sdf.md

 |const|number, boolean, string|no|specifies a constant value for a data item or property| N/A |

-- odmTypes Property may define or include
+- odmProperty may define or include

 |odmType|
 |---|